mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 I didn't show every example, but you can [read the docs](https://svelte.dev/docs/svelte/@attach) to learn more, like how to create attachments programmatically.

-If you need ideas, how about an attachment for links that opens an `<iframe>` with the preview on hover, or an attachment that tracks the cursor position inside an element?
+If you need ideas, how about a link attachment that opens an `<iframe>` with the preview on hover, or an attachment that tracks the cursor position inside an element?

-I hope you stay inspired.
+Stay inspired! 😄